nfredrik/mickarucken/README.md

 Fig 1.

 The DHT11 is a multipurpose device that can provide information about temperature and humudity.
 It's mounted at a board that a includes a pull-up resistor.
 I have used 3 DHT11s.
-Two with boards and one without.
-The one without needed a external resistor 4.7 kohm.
+2 with boards and 1 without.
+The one without needed a external resistor, 4.7 kohm.

 I noticed early that the accuracy of the DHT11 was not than good, so I decided to do budget Triple Modular Redundancy (TMR).
 Out of three always pick 2 ones closest to each other in temperature and humidity.